priyakrishnan-de/data-eng/gcp/readme.md

 ## **Step 2.
 Move datasets from local to GCP**

-The datasets were first uploaded from local to **GCS bucket** using glcoud command.
-Google cloud SDK was installed in local and authenticated.
+The datasets were first uploaded from local to VM using scp from local using ssh credentials to VM.

+From VM, these files were copied to GCS bucket using gsutil cp command.
+For this to work, VM should be provided "Full Access to all Google API's" which requires stop and restart of VM.

+If bucket was created before this access is provided, may need to specifically set the scope (read/write) of the compute service account so it is able to copy into bucket using gcloud command.

 ## **Step 3.
 Ingest raw data**

-This step utilizes airflow DAG running within **Cloud composer** to ingest 8 large datasets from GCS bucket into Postgresql in **Cloud SQL**.
+Run 1: This step utilizes airflow DAG running within **Cloud composer** to ingest 8 large datasets from GCS bucket into Postgresql in **Cloud SQL**.

+Run 2 (Setup done for demo as Cloud composer is expensive): Self Managed Airflow was used and Airflow was initiated within virtual environment in VM

 DAG's were independently called in parallel as they were not dependent on each other.